-Dry skin isn't mandatory, no matter the season or the location.
-You might be causing your own dry skin and not knowing it, actually.
+Dry skin isn't inevitable, no matter the season or the location.
+Here's a harsh truth: you actually might be the cause of your own dry skin without knowing it.
 Some easy things you can change in your daily routine will make a big difference in regards to the health of your skin.
 Follow these dry skin remedies, and see how quickly your skin makes a turn-around.

 Watch the Temperature of Your Bath and Shower Water

-It's always nice to come in from a long day and get in a hot, hot bath.
-But while it may feel relaxing, it's not really good for your skin.
-Hot water can strip the moisture and oils out of your skin, leaving it parched, dry and scaly.
+It's always nice to come in from a long day and get in a scalding hot bath.
+But while it may feel relaxing, it's not great for your skin.
+Hot water can strip both the moisture and oils out of your skin—leaving it parched, dry and scaly.

-Also, that hot water is going to make your hair frizzy and dry.
+On a related note: that hot water is going to make your hair frizzy and dry, and will cause colored hair to fade quicker.
 It's best to rinse your hair in cool water.

 Skip the Bubbles

 Who doesn't love a bubble bath?
-It's something that most of us have grown up with, and plenty of us love bubble baths even as adults.
-A few caps full of bubbles is almost a ritual for some.
+It's something that most of us grew up with, and plenty of us love bubble baths even as adults.
+A few caps full of bubbles is almost a ritual for some come bathtime.
 But you should probably know that many of the bubbles you put in your bath will strip your skin of the oils it needs.

 Instead of using a bubble bath, find a soothing oatmeal or milk powder that will enhance your bath experience, and forget the bubbles.